- 1 Overview

 - You can only buy resources from a neighbor if they have that resource available.

-- You pay 2 coins per resource, unless you have played a yellow card allowing you to buy that resource from that neighbor for only 1 coin.
+- You pay 2 coins per resource, unless you have acquired a yellow card allowing you to buy that resource from that neighbor for only 1 coin.

 - a green check mark shows that you can construct with your own resources only